Fuadseid/Machine-Learning/README.md

 #### Frontend Application
 A **React-based web app** has been developed for user-friendly interaction with the API.
 The app can be accessed at:
 [https://ml-t4w1.vercel.app/](https://ml-t4w1.vercel.app/)
+And if you want to see the front-end github repository here it is [Github repo for website/](https://github.com/Fuadseid/ML)

 ---